P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### Description

 Executing this command will summon an NPC that spins around the player at a constant speed.
 When an NPC is attacked a certain number of times, it kicks that player.
+Also, to use the reach mode, add the "-r" argument to the first or second argument.
+Reach mode can scan the radius and check the reach.

 ### Usage

 - /aurabot \<PlayerName\>
   Summon the NPC that performs the above actions to the player specified by \<PlayerName\>.

+- /aurabot \<PlayerName\> \[-r\]
+  Summon the NPC that performs the above actions to the player specified by \<PlayerName\> in reach mode.

 ### Permission